Rama Subbaiah

-Karaikudi Rama Subbaiah (14 November 1908 - 21 May 1997) was an Indian Tamil politician and a forerunner of the Dravidian movement.
+Karaikudi Rama Subbaiah (14 November 1908 - 21 May 1997) was an Indian politician and a forerunner of the Dravidian movement.
 He served as a member of the erstwhile Tamil Nadu Legislative Council from 1972 to 1978.

 Early life

 Subbaiah was born on 14 November 1908 in a Nattukottai Nagarathar family in Arimalam (in Pudukkottai district).
 Despite his family's religiousness, he was attracted by the rationalist thoughts of "Periyar" E.V.
-Ramasamy, to whom he got introduced during 1924-25.
+Ramasamy, to whom he got introduced during 1924–25.

 Politics

 Self-Respect Movement (1930-44)

 Subbaiah joined the Self-Respect Movement in 1930 and was instrumental in developing the movement in Karaikudi region.
 He became a close confidant of Tamil poet Bharathidasan, who had joined the Self-Respect movement the same time as he did.
 Others who were close to Subbaiah's family included Kunjitham Gurusamy, Pattukkottai Alagiri, N. D. Sundaravadivelu, Moovalur Ramamirtham and Poovalur Ponnambalanar.

 In the 1930s Subbaiah successfully conducted "Adi Dravidar Welfare Conference".
 He also gained the friendship of communist icons like M. Singaravelu, P. Jeevanandham and P. Ramamurthi.
 In 1935, Singaravelu suggested that Subbaiah name his house as "சமதர்ம விலாஸ்" (translit. "camatarma vilās"; meaning "Socialist Villa"), and even provided a marble plaque with the name etched on it.
 From that point, some of Subbaiah's friends called him as "Samadharmam Subbaiah".

 In 1932, amidst much opposition, Subbaiah conducted "Ramanathapuram district's "Self-Respect Movement Conference" in Karaikudi.

 During the 1937-40 Anti-Hindi agitation, Subbaiah mobilized hundreds of people into participating, though he himself did not partake (Periyar advised him not to get arrested but to strengthen the agitations as an outside participant).

-On 27 December 1938, the Self-Respect movement held the Madras State's fourth "Tamils Conference", during which 28 people got elected as members of the organisation's state working committee.
+On 27 December 1938, the Self-Respect movement held the Madras Province's fourth "Tamils Conference", during which 28 people got elected as members of the organisation's state working committee.
 Subbaiah was one of them, along with two others from Ramanathapuram - namely M. Kasi Viswanatham and W. P. A. Soundarapandian.